whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 When boys are raised to deny or twist this deep love-gift of boundary-setting and protection, unhealthy nations wind up with deeply spiritually confused men who ask questions like "When does life become meaningful?" or "Why am I even here?"

 This explains the spiritual meaning behind Henry David Thoreau's comment that "The mass of men lead lives of quiet desperation."[xxx-walden|economy] It also explains the famous statement that "Every man dies.
-Not every man really lives."[xxx-braveheart every man] Living a life where a person has learned to hold back their deepest love, afraid to stand for what's right, is deeply unsatisfying.
+Not every man really lives."[xxx-braveheart every man] Living a life where a person has learned to hold back their love, afraid to stand for what's right, is deeply unsatisfying.

 Of course, women can set boundaries and protect their people too.
 And yet, when this protective boundary-setting is forbidden in unhealthy nations, many men become spiritually lost, struggling to know how to live in a deeply satisfying way.